asrommel/PM2.5_BW/README.md

 Or open `scripts/analysis.R` in RStudio and run it section by section.
 Sections are clearly marked with `########################################` comments.

-**Estimated runtime:** several hours.
+**Estimated runtime:** 1-2 hours.
 The script fits 11 BDLIM models in total (2 primary, 5 across imputed datasets, 2 restricted to 2021–2022 births, 2 restricted to complete-case exposure series), most at 50,000 iterations.
 Actual runtime will depend on your hardware; time a full run once and update this estimate accordingly.

 ---